Wintellect/MSLearn/Building an AI Web App with Flask and Python/includes/3-upload-photos.md

 Now that you have an environment for Python and Flask prepared and have the basics of Flask under your belt, it's time to build a Web site.
 A Flask Web site begins with an **app.py** file and basic assets such as HTML, CSS, and images.
 You will start by downloading a set of starter files for the Contoso Travel site.
 Then you will enhance the site to support photo uploads.

-1. Create a directory on your hard disk in the location of your choice.
-This will be the *project directory* and will hold all of the files that comprise the Web site.

-1. [Download a zip file](https://topcs.blob.core.windows.net/public/contoso-travel.zip) containing the assets for Contoso Travel and copy the contents of the zip file into the project directory you created in the previous step.
+1. [Download a zip file](https://topcs.blob.core.windows.net/public/contoso-travel.zip) containing the assets for Contoso Travel and copy the contents of the zip file into the project directory you created earlier.

 1. Take a moment to browse the files that you copied into the project directory.
 Verify that they include: